simeononsecurity/simeononsecurity.ch/content/articles/demystifying-blockchain-security_-more-than-just-cryptocurrency/index.en.md

 This table demonstrates how different data types require varying levels of immutability based on their specific use cases.
 Financial transactions, for example, require a high level of immutability to ensure transparent and tamper-proof financial records.

-In addition to the table, it is important to note that immutability also plays a crucial role in preventing fraud and maintaining trust in blockchain networks.
+In addition to the table, note that immutability also plays a crucial role in preventing fraud and maintaining trust in blockchain networks.
 By ensuring that data cannot be altered or manipulated, blockchain technology provides a secure and reliable platform for various applications beyond just cryptocurrency transactions.

-> **Tip:** When designing blockchain systems, it is essential to carefully consider the level of immutability required for the specific use case and implement appropriate cryptographic measures to protect the integrity of the data.
+> **Tip:** When designing blockchain systems, you need to carefully consider the level of immutability required for the specific use case and implement appropriate cryptographic measures to protect the integrity of the data.

 Securing Blockchain Networks from External Threats
 --------------------------------------------------